What is the MCRP Capstone Project?

 Students submit a final copy of their Capstone to their Faculty Advisor by the set deadline and a grade is communicated to the Graduate Administrator for the student’s academic record.

-Below are a few of the Capstones completed by our graduated MCRP students who received a final grade within the A to A+ range:
+Capstone professional portfolios completed by our graduated MCRP students who received a final grade within the A to A+ range may be found here.